Frontend (UI)

 A React context that manages the full authentication lifecycle including consent and invitation processing:

-AppSessionviaPOST /auth/login.
-The request now includeshas_consented,invitation_id(if arriving from an invite URL), andage_class.
+AuthContextchecks stored token/session state and feature-provider readiness.
+Ifenable_login_screenis disabled, it auto-logs in by calling the mock IDP and thenPOST /auth/login.
+If enabled, it waits for explicit user action.
+The request includeshas_consented,invitation_id(if arriving from an invite URL), andage_class.
 The resultingapp_session_id, user profile, consent verification status, and conversation history are stored in context. - Consent-driven onboarding: The response includes a

 consent_verificationblock and the session’sscope.
 Based on scope:ONBOARDING— the user is shown theSettingsPanelto accept TOS and set up their profile.PENDING_CONSENT— theConsentGateis shown, blocking chat but allowing the teenager to request parental authorization.FULL— unrestricted chat access.